 Selecting a Battery for your Trolling Motor

-When it comes to selecting a trolling motor battery, there are 2 things you'll want to consider: battery type and battery amperage hour rating.
+When it comes to selecting trolling motor batteries, there are a few things you will want to consider: Battery type, battery amperage hour rating and budget.

 Amperage Hour Rating

 For trolling motors use, we recommend a battery with AT LEAST a 100 amperage hour rating or a Group 27 rating.
 Due to shipping restrictions, we currently do not sell marine batteries at TrollingMotors.net.
 However, both types listed above should be widely available in most areas.